ASAP Rocky

+As an actor, Mayers portrayed critically acclaimed supporting roles in Dope (2015), Monster (2018), Spike Lee's Highest 2 Lowest (2025) alongside Denzel Washington, and If I Had Legs I'd Kick You (2025).

-Rocky has won a BET Award, two BET Hip Hop Awards, an MTV Video Music Award Japan and an MTVU Woodie Award, as well as being nominated for two Grammy Awards, six World Music Awards, three MTV Video Music Awards and two MTV Europe Music Awards.
-Rocky has also directed music videos for himself, Danny Brown, and other A$AP Mob members.
-Furthermore, he produces records under the pseudonym Lord Flacko.
+Mayers has received musical accolades such as a BET Award, two BET Hip Hop Awards, an MTV Video Music Award Japan and an MTVU Woodie Award.
+His creative entrepreneurship has been rewarded with the Global Style Icon Award, the Virgil Abloh award, the Cultural Innovator Award, the Collaboration Of The Year Award, and the Fashion Icon Award.
+He has been nominated for two Grammy Awards, six World Music Awards, three MTV Video Music Awards and two MTV Europe Music Awards.
+Furthermore, Mayers has co-directed most of his own music videos, as well as worked in production or co-writing for other artists, often under the pseudonym Lord Flacko.

 Early life

-Rakim Athelaston Mayers was born on October 3, 1988, in the Harlem neighborhood of Manhattan, a borough of New York City.
-His father is from Barbados.
-He has an older brother (deceased) and an older sister, Erika.
+Rakim Athelston Mayers was born on October 3, 1988, in the Harlem neighborhood of Manhattan, a borough of New York City.
+His father, Adrian "Duke" Athelston Mayers, was from Barbados and his mother, Rina "Renee" Black, is of African American and part Guyanese descent.
+The couple raised four children together; Ricky, Erika B., Rakim and Asia.
 Both Rakim and Erika's names are taken from the Eric B. & Rakim duo.
+Mayers has 10 other paternal siblings.
 His cousin is fellow ASAP Mob member ASAP Nast.

 Mayers started rapping at age nine, when he moved to Harrisburg, Pennsylvania.
-He learned how to rap from his older brother, who also wore the Cornrows hairdo that A$AP Rocky later adopted.
-When Mayers was 13, his brother was killed in Harlem.
-The death inspired Rocky to take rapping more seriously.
-Mayers grew up admiring Harlem-based rap group The Diplomats.
+He learned how to rap from his older brother, who also wore the cornrows hairdo that Mayers later adopted.
+When Mayers was 13, his brother Ricky was killed by gun violence in Harlem.
+The death inspired Mayers to take rapping more seriously.
+Mayers grew up admiring Harlem-based rap group the Diplomats.
 He was also influenced by Mobb Deep, Three 6 Mafia, UGK, Run DMC, Wu-Tang Clan, and Bone Thugs-n-Harmony.

 When Mayers was 12 years old, his father went to jail and he spent his teenage years moving around homeless shelters with his mother and sister.
 After living for a period in a shelter with his mother in New York City, he moved to Midtown Manhattan.
 His father died in 2012.